kmanc/unifi_network_setup/docs/vm_lab.md

 Then I created a new port group for my victim VMs and assigned that to the newly created virtual switch.

+## TLS

+SSH into the ESXi host and navigate to /etc/vmware/ssl.
+Then replace rui.key with the new privkey.pem from certbot, and rui.crt with the new fullchain.pem

 ## Configuring the virtual machines (VLAN1)